-Wilder, which was incorporated as The Calgary Zoo Foundation under the Societies Act of the Province of Alberta on April 29, 1988, is a not-for-profit organization, and is a registered charity under the Income Tax Act of Canada.
-Its purpose is to take and promote action to sustain wildlife and wild places through activities directed toward saving, supporting or protecting endangered animals and the environment.
+Wilder is incorporated under the Societies Act of the Province of Alberta on April 29, 1988, is a not-for-profit organization, and is a registered charity under the Income Tax Act of Canada.
+Its purpose is to act for wildlife through activities directed toward saving, supporting or protecting endangered animals and the environment.
 Its action plans are coordinated with those of the Society.
 The Society controls Wilder through its membership in Wilder and through common Board members.